Robinlovelace/open-gat/README.md

 <p class="caption">

-Illustration of the Google Scholar search terms used to identify open source software for geographic analysis in transport planning.
+Figure 2: Illustration of the Google Scholar search terms used to identify open source software for geographic analysis in transport planning.

 </p>